 My resource list does not include everything I’ve read, instead, it taps into to resources that made the most significant impact at one point in time in my life.
 If one calls to you, click the explore button and check it out.
 I do not make any commission and have tried to link each resource to the creator’s page.

 Below, you will find a personal story how each resource impacted me in my process.

 By Don Miguel Ruiz

 This book changed my life.
 A girlfriend recommended it, and after I read it, I knew that my first marriage did not serve me, and there was nothing I could do to piece it back together.
 Ruiz is a renowned spiritual teacher and author.
 I found his book very profound, and it ultimately challenged my views on the definition of a healthy relationship.
-It’s not an easy read, so have an open mind and stick with it.
+It’s not a summer-book-read, so have an open mind and stick with it.

 By Gary Chapman

-Wow, I needed to read this book before entering any relationship!
+Wow, I needed this book before I started dating!
 Chapman breaks down the way we express our love into five different languages.
-Before reading this book, I didn’t understand that I showed my love when I emptied the dishwasher and cleaned the house as an “act of service” kind of gal.
+Before reading this book, I didn’t understand that I showed my love when I emptied the dishwasher and cleaned the house as an “act of service”.
 You will discover tools to help you navigate how you show love and recognize how others show love, which ultimately leads to more fulfilling relationships.